juerslab/maker-auto_gradient_equilibration/README.md

 ## Other tidbits

 ### Raspberry Pi and Touch Screen
-It is possible to use the touch screen only on a Raspberry Pi (or just the mouse) to run the system.
+It is possible to use the touch screen only on a Raspberry Pi (or just the mouse with onscreen keyboard) to run the system.
 To do so:
-1. Install the on-screen keyboard: https://pimylifeup.com/raspberry-pi-on-screen-keyboard/
+1. Install an on-screen keyboard: https://pimylifeup.com/raspberry-pi-on-screen-keyboard/
+2. Turn the poseidon_main_gf.py into a clickable executable:
+   	a.
+Add #!/usr/bin/python3 to the first line of poseidon_main_gf.py
+    	b. chmod +x poseidon_main_gf.py
+   	c. .....